elric91/ZiGate/README.md

-# Python draft implementation for ZiGate
+# Python library for ZiGate (zigbee gateway, see : http://zigate.fr)
-ZiGate / ZigBee devices test program
 NB : the homeassistant component is currently under development here : https://github.com/elric91/hass_custom_components

 How to use :